chcko/chcko/README.rst

 Use ``&&`` instead of ``&`` to show one problem at a time (**course**).

 For logged-in users it is possible to make **assignments** to class/students with the same School-Period-Teacher prefix.
-You must have selected a context where the teacher role belongs to you, though, i.e. you created that teacher ID.
+You must have created the teacher role, before the others.

 Problems have more questions and every question has points associated (default 1).
 After checking the entered values at the top there will be a summary of achieved